Na Pu`uwai hosts first Fitness Expo.

 The Expo kicked off early in the morning with a 10K run and walk.
 Kevin Dudoit finished first overall while the top women’s finisher was Sue Forbes-Kikukawa.

 There were also weight lifting and bench press contests, luring members of the crowd to test their strengths, and even kids’ push-up contests.
 Inside, blasting music provided a jumpy soundtrack to the aerobics classes that ran throughout the day.
+Do you have any unused gym equipment?
+You can sell gym equipment near me to create space for your fitness activities.

 Not to be confused with the Health Fair, which will continue to be held in the winter, the Fitness Expo was organized to reach out to the community and “expose our attitude” – a combination of fitness, health and nutrition – said Pale, gym manager.